alexvpickering/handlr/README.md

 # Getting Started

 Assumes Ubuntu 16.04.
-See the [wiki](https://github.com/alexvpickering/handlr/wiki) for a more thorough intro and `authr` integration.
+See the [wiki](https://github.com/alexvpickering/handlr/wiki) for a more thorough intro and [`authr`](https://github.com/alexvpickering/authr) for user management.

 Install Apache2, rApache, and create an `entry.R` file that rApache will run: